 Howard County General Hospital’s Stroke Program is designated by the Maryland Institute for Emergency Medical Services Systems (MIEMSS) as a primary stroke center for the State of Maryland.
-HCGH has also received the American Heart Association/American Stroke Association’s Get With The Guidelines®–Stroke Gold Quality Achievement Award.
+HCGH has also received the American Heart Association/American Stroke Association’s Get With The Guidelines® Target: Stroke Honor Roll Elite Gold Plus Quality Achievement Award.

 With a stroke, time lost is brain lost, and HCGH has developed a comprehensive system for rapid diagnosis and treatment of stroke patients treated in the Emergency Department.
 This includes always being equipped to provide brain imaging scans, having neurologists available to conduct patient evaluations and using clot-busting medications when appropriate.